yeazin/Multi-Authors-advanced-Django-Blog/README.md

     * Each Post has Visit Count.
     * Post can be featured or popular by most views counts and comments.
     * Each post has comment features.
-6. Has Subscription System to collect Emails for further email marketing .
+6. Has __Subscription System__ to collect Emails for further email marketing .
 7. Releted posts by users.
 8. Search Facility .
-9. Dedicated Single Category page by ( featured, popular, recent added).
+9. Dedicated Single Category page by ( featured, popular, recently added).
 10. Social Shares System.

 ### Projects Images